Table of contents

 So how do we do this?
 Well, a good way of doing this is to make your whole cold email process as light as possible on 3 things: audience, timeline, and messaging.
 And then measure everything.

 Maximizing your outbound is about one key thing: targeting the right audience.

-Believe me, everything else is P2.
+Believe me, everything else is priority number 2.

 If the audience you’re addressing is really in need of your product/service, the channel, message & tone will not have that much of an impact.

 When you target the wrong one (like I did when I started using LaGrowthMachine 🤦♂️), you damage your brand and waste a lot of resources!

 And when someone replies to you with a short “not a fit for me, please remove my email from your list”, it hurts.

 When we (at Whaly) started our first outreach campaigns, we were unsure about the exact targeting (ideal customer profile and buying persona).
 So we wanted to try many things to help us refine that.

 This was a huge mistake and a waste of time (and money 💰).